IntoTheAbyss490/FilesAndMapScripts/README.md

 [Latest Update](https://github.com/IntoTheAbyss490/MapScriptsAndFiles/tree/main/Updated%20Nootils/3.1.2)

-All credit goes to the contributors found [here](https://github.com/StormPacer/nootils) **I will be PR-ing everuthing into the nootils repo, but I will leave the code here aswell(for EOA for me)** **How To use The Functions:**
+All credit goes to the contributors found [here](https://github.com/StormPacer/nootils) **I will be PR-ing everything into the nootils repo, but I will leave the code here aswell(for EOA for me)**

+**How To use The Functions:**

 Copy and paste the Functions into your script, and call it AFTER the function with all specified parameters.